arturshyshko/automyte/src/automyte/PLANS.md

 ## VCS

-1. Add support for File | Filter objects in git.add() implementation
 1. Check if can make vcs.add() return status='skipped' if no files were added? possible implementation would be:
   * `if hasattr(ctx.vcs, 'add'): return ctx.vcs.add() else ctx.run('add').flags(...)`
     this way, can rely on specific vcs implementations but they remain optional